-(8) Real-Time data for reliability purposes must be accurate to within three percent.
+(9) Real-Time data for reliability purposes must be accurate to within three percent.
 This telemetry may be provided from relaying accuracy instrumentation transformers.

-(9) Each QSE shall report the current configuration of combined-cycle Resources that it represents to ERCOT.
-The telemetered Resource Status for a Combined Cycle Generation Resource may only be assigned a Resource Status of OFFNS if no generation units within that Combined Cycle Generation Resource are On-Line.
+(10) Each QSE shall report the current configuration of combined-cycle Resources that it represents to ERCOT.
+The telemetered Resource Status for a Combined Cycle Generation Resource may only be assigned a Resource Status of OFF if no generation units within that Combined Cycle Generation Resource are On-Line.

-(10) A QSE representing Combined Cycle Generation Resources shall provide ERCOT with the possible operating configurations for each power block with accompanying limits.
+(11) A QSE representing Combined Cycle Generation Resources shall provide ERCOT with the possible operating configurations for each power block with accompanying limits.
 Combined Cycle Train power augmentation methods may be included as part of one or more of the registered Combined Cycle Generation Resource configurations.
 Power augmentation methods may include: